You see that picture above? Me wearing purple and smiling like a goober? I’m sick to death of it.

 So that’s why I think writers working on their online platforms should avoid the impulse to change their avatars, handles, and website templates like they’re nail polish colors.
 The interwebs is a big place for writers, and we work hard to build connections with each other.
 Make it easier for people to keep them by making it easier for people to recognize you from venue to venue.

-And yes, you should go ahead and make peace with purple-shirted, straight-haired, smiley me, because I’ll be keeping that photo until A) I get an agent/book deal or B) my physical appearance changes so drastically that I’m no longer anything like that picture.
+And yes, you should go ahead and make peace with purple-shirted, straight-haired, smiley me, because I’ll be keeping that photo as long as I can possibly bear it.